RfidResearchGroup/proxmark3/README.md

 ## Notice
 This repo is based on iceman fork for proxmark3.
 It is dedicated to bring the most out of the new features for proxmark3 RDV40 device.

+# Donations
+Nothing says thank you as much as a donation,  https://www.patreon.com/iceman1001

+## ToC

+- Coverity Scan Config & Run
+- Whats changed?
+- Why didn't you based it on offical PM3 Master?
+- Why don't you add this or that functionality?
+- PM3 GUI
+- Development
+- KALI and ARCHLINUX users
+- Setup and build for UBUNTU
+- Setup and build for ArchLinux
+- Homebrew (Mac OS X)
+- Upgrading HomeBrew tap formula
+- Building on Windows
+- Gator96100 distro
+- Build and run
+- Validating proxmark client functionality
+- Run the following commands
+- Quit client
+- First things on your RDV40
+- Verify sim module firmware version

+- The end

 ## Coverity Scan Config & Run
 Download the Coverity Scan Self-buld and install it.
 You will need to configure  ARM-NON-EABI- Compiler for it to use: